OnlyTanner/216Project/README.md

 * All chance/community chest cards work as expected (see "Bugs To Be Fixed" list to see what cards were fixed)

 ## Bugs To Be Fixed
+* Players don't always roll while in jail
+* No option to use a get out of jail card (always used by default)
+* Player's money amount isn't always updated right away in the GUI (sometimes it takes an extra turn)
 * ~~The game cannot be won in its current state~~
 * ~~Player's pieces and properties are not removed after they go bankrupt (in progress, mostly working)~~
 * ~~Various mutator methods don't do appropriate checks before changing instance variables~~
-* Players don't always roll while in jail
-* No option to use a get out of jail card (always used by default)
-* ~~Multiple chance/community chest cards are broken (DONE - Important to Note: I was unable to test the pay and collect cards as my gui does not show player money amounts however the lua errors were arithmetic so it should work as expected)~~
+* ~~Multiple chance/community chest cards are broken (Important to Note: I was unable to test the pay and collect cards as my gui does not show player money amounts however the lua errors were arithmetic so it should work as expected)~~
   * ~~"Advance to the nearest..." card will cause player to move backwards if the closest tile is behind them.
-According to the game rules the player's piece should only move forward (hence '_advance_') -DONE~~
+According to the game rules the player's piece should only move forward (hence '_advance_')~~
-  * ~~"Pay each player..." card will take money for _ALL_ of the players in the game, including the one it took money from -DONE~~
+  * ~~"Pay each player..." card will take money for _ALL_ of the players in the game, including the one it took money from~~
-  * ~~"Collect $<amount> from each player..." card, similar to the last, will give a player money for all players _including_ themselves -DONE~~
+  * ~~"Collect $<amount> from each player..." card, similar to the last, will give a player money for all players _including_ themselves~~
-  * ~~"From sale of stock you get..." card takes away money from the player instead of giving them money -DONE~~
+  * ~~"From sale of stock you get..." card takes away money from the player instead of giving them money~~
 * ~~The identification for each player in the GUI isn't accurate (_Player 2 can change to Player 1 if a player leaves.
 This bug was uncovered by fixing the bug that prevented bankrupted players from leaving the game_)~~
-* Player's money amount isn't always updated right away in the GUI (sometimes it takes an extra turn)
 * ~~ConcurrenctModificationExceptions are thrown randomly~~